FINANCIAL AID & SCHOLARSHIPS

 Need-Based Financial Aid

 Financial need is determined through an application that is submitted to FACTS* Management.
-Parents/guardians of Incoming Freshmen, Class of 2026, must complete the online FACTS application for need-based financial aid and upload all 2020 Federal Tax forms and W2's including all supporting tax schedules from October 1, 2021 through November 26, 2021 by clicking here.
-Current families and returning families will be expected to submit their 2021 taxable and non-taxable documents in February 2022 through April 15, 2022.
-If you have questions about need-based financial aid or need assistance in completing the online application, please contact Mrs. Sarah Boddy at 216-221-3776 x304.
+Parents/guardians of Incoming Freshmen, Class of 2027, must complete the online FACTS application for need-based financial aid and upload all 2021 Federal Tax forms and W2's including all supporting tax schedules by November 15, 2022.
+Click here to start the FACTS application process.
+Current families and returning families will be expected to submit their 2021 taxable and non-taxable documents in February 2023 through April 15, 2023.
+If you need assistance in completing the online FACTS application, please contact Mrs. Sarah Boddy at 216-221-3776 x 304.

 Click here for the FACTS Instructional Information Sheet.